keboola/connection-docs/transformations/julia/index.md

 {: .image-popup}
 ![Screenshot - Data folder structure](/transformations/julia/tree.png)

 The script itself is expected to be in the `data` directory; its name is arbitrary.
-It is possible to use relative directories, so that you can move the script to a KBC transformation with no changes.
+It is possible to use relative directories so that you can move the script to a  transformation with no changes.
 To develop a Julia transformation that takes a [sample CSV file](/transformations/julia/source.csv) locally, follow these steps:

 - Put the Julia code into a file, for example, script.jl, in the working directory.
 - Put all the input mapping tables inside the `in/tables` subdirectory of the working directory.